lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 This phenomenon offers a novel interpretation of overparametrization, which leads to exponentially more draws from the lottery.
 To benefit from their existence, one needs to find methods to identify winning tickets early and without training the full model at all.
 Some approaches already tackle this, while others focus on training methods that make neural networks more amenable to later pruning.
-If we could identify winning tickets early or transfer them to other domains, we would save substantial amounts of training efforts.
+If we could identify winning tickets early or transfer them to other domains, we would save substantial amounts of training effort.
-Winning tickets sometimes even outperform the original networks, which might have implications for our understanding and the design of architectures and initializations.
+Winning tickets sometimes even outperform the original networks, which might have implications for our understanding of and the design of architectures and their initializations.
 We can further confirm that iterative magnitude pruning succeeds to finds winning tickets that correspond to human wisdom for a simple task.